Jaimilit/CrossFit-Signup/README.md

 # Wire Frames

-The wireframes were used to create the basic layout of the project.
-The wireframes can be seen below:
+Wireframes were used to create the basic layout of the project.
+The wireframes pages can be seen below:

 Homepage:
 ![wireframes-homepage](./static/assets/wireframes/wireframes-homepage.png)